 An eight-week, full-time experience in combination with PTH 747 Clinical Experience V (eight weeks) completed at the conclusion of didactic and laboratory course work.
 During this experience, the student will continue to develop competency in his or her entry-level professional physical therapy skills, under the supervision of a licensed physical therapist.
 An alternative to this course in combination with PTH 747 Clinical Experience V is PTH 735 Clinical Experience III (16 weeks).
 Satisfactory completion of all previous academic requirements is required.

 An eight-week, full-time experience in combination with PTH 746 Clinical Experience IV completed at the conclusion of didactic and laboratory course work.
 During this experience, the student will continue to develop competency in his or her entry-level professional physical therapy skills.
 An alternative to this course in combination with PTH 746 Clinical Experience IV is PTH 735 Clinical Experience III (16 weeks).
 Satisfactory completion of all previous academic requirements is required.

 6 PTH741 Principles of Practice I: Intro to PT Practice

 This course introduces the novice professional student to the roles of the physical therapist as: a professional; a communicator; and as a scholar.
 There is a heavy emphasis on patient-practitioner communication skills, especially during the patient interview.
 Fundamentals of evidence-based practice help students embrace the role of scholarly clinician.

 3 PTH742 Principles of Practice II: Communication and Ethics

-3 PTH743 P.P.
-III: Integration of Psychosocial Issues and Social Responsibility
+3 PTH743 Principles of Practice III: Ethical Action and Social Responsibility

 This course is an integrated synthesis of material learned in previous Principles of Practice courses with practical application into clinical education.
 Students preliminarily explore the integration of social responsibility and professionalism via community-based learning.